 Best Overall: Nature Mills Natural Peanut Oil, 1 Liter

 Nature Mills peanut oil wins the top spot simply because of its taste.
 It starts with fresh, high-quality peanuts, which really make a big difference in the finished product.
 Nature Mills uses a traditional extracting process that involves cold-pressing the oil in a machine called a wooden Ghani.
-Although a wooden Ghani can only process about half as much oil as other extracting methods, the oil that does come out tastes better and is cleaner and more nutritious.
+Although a wooden Ghani can only process about half as much oil as other extracting methods, the oil that does come out tastes better.
 There are no additives or filler oils—just pure peanut oil.

 This brand comes in two sizes—just about 34 ounces and 68 ounces—so you can stock up if you use peanut oil regularly.